reinerBa/Vue-Interval/README.md

 * use dateNow as Date.now() persistence that gets updated every secound
 * [] update intervals adjustable

-# Status
-I want to have all relevant functions till 2017.

 # Usage
 To global register the mixin just add the script